whereiskurt/tiogo/README.md

 Commands:
-    vm       Commands for Tenable.io Vulnerability Management [default, can be omitted] server   Commands for local proxy and HTTP server instance
+    vm       Commands for Tenable.io Vulnerability Management [default, can be omitted] proxy   Commands for local proxy and HTTP server instance

 Sub-command:
     vm: